-Orchestrator Component Tested Installation Platform Installation Method and Source Orchestrator Clients (continued) Windows 2003 (32-bit or 64-bit) or Windows XP (32-bit or 64-bit) After Orchestrator Server installation, available as a downloadable GUI installation program ( . $exe$ file) in the ISO images (32-bit or 64-bit).
-For installation details, see in "Using the ISO to Install the Orchestrator Agent or the Orchestrator Clients on Windows Machines" on page 60 in Independent Installation of the Agent and Clients.
-After Orchestrator Server installation, available as a downloadable GUI installation program ( $.exe$ file) from the Administrator Information page (port 8001).
-For installation details, see in "Using the ISO to Install the Orchestrator Agent or the Orchestrator Clients on Windows Machines" on page 60 in Independent Installation of the Agent and Clients.
+Orchestrator Component Tested Installation Platform Installation Method and Source Orchestrator Clients (continued) SLES 10 SP2 (32-bit or 64-bit) Available as an RPM package distribution (ISO images, 32-bit or 64-bit) available from the Novell Downloads Web site (http:// download.novell.com) after purchase and receipt of a license key.
+Uses the Add-On CD installation (ZENworks Orchestrator Agent pattern) available in YaST.
+For installation details, see Section 4.2, "Installing and Configuring ZENworks Orchestrator Components," on page 39.
+After Orchestrator Server installation, available from the server through a downloadable installation script (.sh file) from the Administrator Information page (port 8001) or run as a post-install from the ISO image.
+For installation details, see Section 4.3, "Independent Installation of the Agent and Clients," on page 68.
+Windows 2003 (32-bit or 64-bit) or Windows XP (32-bit or 64-bit) After Orchestrator Server installation, available as a downloadable GUI installation program (. exe file) in the ISO images (32-bit or 64-bit).
+For installation details, see in "Using the ISO to Install the Orchestrator Agent or the Orchestrator Clients on Windows Machines" on page 86 in Independent Installation of the Agent and Clients.
+After Orchestrator Server installation, available as a downloadable GUI installation program (.exe file) from the Administrator Information page (port 8001).
+For installation details, see in "Using the ISO to Install the Orchestrator Agent or the Orchestrator Clients on Windows Machines" on page 86 in Independent Installation of the Agent and Clients.